AndOr0812/hexminer_scrypt/README.md

 This file describes cgminer specific settings and options.

-For general CGMiner information refer to doc/README inside each version (scrypt or sha256).
+For general CGMiner information refer to doc/README .

 ## Hexminer : ##